 Perhaps this could come with a caveat:

 Gotten used to staying in hotels!
 Give it a break.
 Camping is a super-duper way to enjoy your vacation.
 One: you’re closer to nature.
 Second: it adds an air of freedom to your holidays.
-Besides, it’s sustainably wise.
+Besides, it’s sustainably wise in modern times.

 Just don’t forget to carry your reusable bottles and reusable bins.
 Leave no trail of muck.